Paris in the Middle Ages: The city walls

 The borders of Paris were defined in the Middle Ages by a series of walls.
-During the Merovingian era of Frankish rule (481–751 AD), the Île de a Cité had ramparts, and some of the monasteries and churches were protected by wooden stockades walls, but the residents of the Left and Right Banks were largely undefended.
+During the Merovingian era of Frankish rule (481–751 AD), the Île de la Cité had ramparts, and some of the monasteries and churches were protected by wooden stockades walls, but the residents of the Left and Right Banks were largely undefended.
 When Vikings and other invaders attacked, the residents of Paris took sanctuary on the island.
 The first city wall was built on the Right Bank in the 11th century; it was about 1,700 meters long and protected an area of the Right Bank from about the modern Hôtel de Ville to the Louvre.
 It had about thirty towers and four to six gates.
 The much smaller population of the Left Bank was unprotected.

 By 1180, the city had grown to 200 hectares.
 To give all Parisians a sense of security, King Philip II decided to build a new wall entirely around the city.
 Work began between 1190 and 1208 on the Right Bank and 1209 and 1220 on the Left Bank.
 The new wall was 5,400 meters long (2,800 on the Right Bank and 2,600 on the Left Bank), with ten gates and seventy-five towers, and surrounded about 273 hectares, including much land that was still gardens and pastures.
 Portions of this wall can still be seen in the Le Marais district and other neighborhoods today.